Quantum vs. Classical Computers

 Quantum Computers: A Leap Beyond

-Quantum computers use qubits, which can represent both 0 and 1 at the same time thanks to a phenomenon called superposition.
-This ability allows quantum computers to explore multiple possibilities simultaneously, making them incredibly efficient for specific tasks.
+Quantum computers use qubits, which leverage phenomena like superposition and entanglement.
+Superposition allows a qubit to represent both 0 and 1 simultaneously, while entanglement links qubits together in a way that their states are intertwined, even when physically separated.
+This collective power allows quantum computers to explore multiple possibilities simultaneously, making them incredibly efficient for specific, complex tasks.

 superposition principle